 The rehab services at MSK will help your child maintain their strength and improve their ability to do everyday activities.
 The rehab team is made up of physical therapists (PT) and occupational therapists (OT) who will visit your child every week.
 They will work to encourage your child to stay active and participate in their daily routines during their hospital stay.

 Physical Activity During Your Transplant is Very Important

 Physical activity is important for children of all ages.
 Infants and young children learn new skills by exploring their surroundings and by playing with their family and toys.
 Preschool children learn how to interact with other children.
 School-aged children improve their balance and coordination by being active every day.

-- Keep muscles strong
+- Keep your muscles strong

-- Keep the body flexible
+- Keep your body flexible

-- Maintain heart and lung conditioning
+- Maintain your heart and lung health

-- Reduce stress and lift mood
+- Reduce stress and make you feel better

-- Improve sleep
+- Improve your sleep

 It’s important for your child to keep developing these skills.
 The goals of the rehab team during your child’s hospital stay are to:

 PTs work to improve and maintain your child’s movement and ability to exercise.
 Your child’s PT will work with them to address any problems they may have with:

 They will work with your child to help them slowly progress to more advanced exercises, such as:

 OTs work to improve your child’s ability to do everyday self-care tasks, engage in play activities, and use their cognitive (thinking) skills.
 Your child’s OT will work to address any problems your child may have with: